Immigration Advice Service

 Citizenship by Naturalization

-Find out how to become a U.S. citizen through naturalization.
-Naturalization is the process of becoming a U.S citizen for those persons born outside of the United States.
-For foreign nationals, citizenship through naturalization is the most common route used to become a U.S citizen, although overseas nationals can still be eligible for other routes.
+Naturalization is the process of becoming a US citizen for persons born outside of the United States.
+For foreign nationals, citizenship through naturalization is the most common route to becoming a US citizen.

 • Being at least 18 years old